bugsnag/bugsnag-notification-plugins/README.md

     // A simple description of the action that will be performed.
     "description": "Post to a HipChat chatroom",

-    // We trigger notifications when certain events occur in bugsnag (see the Event Format documentation above).
+    // We trigger notifications when certain events occur in bugsnag (see the
-    // To signal which triggers your plugin understands, set this to an array of trigger
+    // Event Format documentation above).
+To signal which triggers your plugin
+    // understands, set this to an array of trigger strings.
-    // strings. eg. ["exception", "firstException"].
+    // eg. ["exception", "firstException"].
-    // If you will support all triggers, set the value to "all".
-    "supportedTriggers": "all",
+    "supportedTriggers": ["firstException"],

     // An array of fields to present to the user on the Bugsnag.com dashboard.
     "fields": [{

         // The name of the field.
-This is how you will reference the field in the configuration
+This is how you will reference the field in
-        // options that are passed to your notifier when it is run.
+        // the configuration options that are passed to your notifier when it is
+        // run.
 Should be camelCase.
         "name": "authToken",

         // The label to display to the user for this field